alaatm/gh-actions-pulumi/README.md

     }
     ```

-    These can be created from the Azure portal under active directory/App registrations.
+    These can also be created from the Azure portal under active directory/App registrations.

 1. Add Azure credentials to your config by executing the following: